CarlGao4/Muse-Sounds/README.md

 - `*.sf2`: The soundfont in SF2 format.
 See [SF2 and SF3](#sf2-and-sf3) for more information.
 - `*.sf3`: The soundfont in SF3 format.
 See [SF2 and SF3](#sf2-and-sf3) for more information.
 - `*_sfz+flac.zip`: Converted sfz file and flac files.
 I add this file because the original sfz file is not standard and may not be supported by some software, and not all software supports opus files.
 This file is ready-to-use, which means that you can directly unpack it (with the folder structure) and load it with a sfz player.
 The zip is not compressed at all.

-### Extracted versions

-Up until now, I've extracted the following versions:
-- Muse Strings `0.4.14`
-- Muse Harp `0.2.7`
-- Muse Choir `0.3.18` (Which has a problem that Women soundfont doesn't have any sound if the note belongs to Soprano range because Soprano has been renamed from Sopranos but the sfz file still uses Sopranos.
-I've renamed it back currently.)
-- Muse Guitar Vol. 1 `0.9.8`
-- Muse Keys `0.4.11`
-- Muse Percussion `0.5.10`
-- Muse Brass `0.4.4`
-- Muse Woodwinds `0.5.22`

 ## Folder structure